Ilkhanate: Diplomacy

+A 1305 letter from the Mongol Ilkhan Öljaitü to King Philip IV of France suggesting military collaboration, on a roll measuring 302 × 50 cm.
+It also bears the Chinese seal and describes the Yuan dynasty as possessing the Mandate of Heaven.

 The courts of Western Europe made many attempts to ally with the Mongols, primarily with the Ilkhanate, in the thirteenth and fourteenth centuries, starting from around the time of the Seventh Crusade in the mid-13th century.
 (Western Europeans were collectively called 'Franks' – Farang', 'Faranji' – by Muslims and Asians in the era of the Crusades.)
 Despite their shared opposition to the Muslims, primarily the Mamluk Sultanate, no formal alliance ever was concluded.

 While Abu Sa'id eventually concluded a peace treaty with the Mamluks in 1322, the rivalry between the two powers continued diplomatically.
 Abu Sa'id, as a Muslim ruler, sought to demonstrate his legitimacy further abroad in Islamic terms, particularly through efforts to exert influence over the two holy cities of Islam, Mecca and Medina.
 Even prior to the peace treaty's conclusion, the Ilkhan began sending large and richly equipped pilgrimage (hajj) caravans from Iraq.
 In 1330 he went so far as to include, at great cost, an elephant in the caravan.
 He also arranged for his name to be read aloud in the khutba (Friday sermon) in Medina for a time in 1318 and sent the kiswa (the ceremonial cloth covering the Kaaba) to Mecca in 1319.
 In 1325, Chupan undertook the pilgrimage and sponsored repairs to the water supply in Mecca and the construction of a madrasa (college) and a hammam (bathhouse) in Medina.
 These actions challenged the primacy of the Mamluks in the Hejaz and provoked the Mamluk sultan, al-Nasir Muhammad, into repeatedly reasserting his dominance in the region by sponsoring his own works there, by purging or replacing local officials, and by undertaking the hajj pilgrimage himself.